sNakajima1632/Parasite-Assessment/README.md

-# Ganusov Parasite Assessment
+# Parasite Assessment
- Repository of MATLAB codes for a Machine Learning Assessment given by Dr. Ganusov upon interivew.
+ Repository of MATLAB codes for a Machine Learning Assessment given upon interivew.